 - Awards will be paid for one repeat year or part-year only.
 Students who have more than one year of repeat study, will need to evidence mitigating circumstances in order to be considered for additional support.

 - The University reserves the right to terminate an award and demand repayment of funds already paid in the case of disciplinary action against an award-holder.
 Cases will be considered on an individual basis by the Head of Student Services.

 - The University reserves the right to withdraw a care leaver bursary from anyone who is found to have misled the University about any aspect of their eligibility and to seek repayment of any monies already paid by appropriate means.

-- The Bursary is paid in two instalments: December and March.
+- The Bursary is paid in two instalments each academic year: December and March.
 Students will be asked to complete a bank payment form.